sylvainjule/kirby-categories/README.md

 The plugin aims to solve a very specific use-case: managing single-text categories.
 If you need to have more data associated with each category, this is not the one.

 In this case I'd recommend working with pages + [autoid](https://github.com/bnomei/kirby3-autoid), one page per category where you can associate as much metadata as you'd like.
-You will need to remove the from your index / searchable pages / etc. later on.
+You will need to remove them from your index / searchable pages / … later on.

-Please let me know if you have other convenient way to deal with complex multi-language categories, for me to add here.
+Let me know if you have other convenient ways to deal with complex multi-language categories, I'll add them here.

 <br/>